 Credit risk is the risk of loss arising from the failure of a counterparty to fully honour its financial obligation.
-The IWK is exposed to credit risk with respect to accounts receivable.
+IWK Health is exposed to credit risk with respect to accounts receivable.

 Receivables are ultimately due from government, third party insurers, patients, foundations and auxiliaries.
 Credit risk is mitigated by management's review of aging and collection of receivables.
-The IWK recognizes a specific allowance for doubtful accounts when management considers the expected amounts to be recovered are lower than the actual receivable.
+IWK Health recognizes a specific allowance for doubtful accounts when management considers the expected amounts to be recovered are lower than the actual receivable.

-The IWK measures its exposure to credit risk based on how long the amounts have been outstanding.
-An impairment allowance is set up based on the age of accounts and the IWK's historical experience regarding collections.
-The allowance for doubtful accounts at March 31, 2022 amounts to \$754 (2021 - \$1,917).
+IWK Health measures its exposure to credit risk based on how long the amounts have been outstanding.
+An impairment allowance is set up based on the age of accounts and management's experience regarding collections.
+The allowance for doubtful accounts at March 31, 2024 amounts to \$806 (2023 - \$1,111).

-17. Risk management (cont'd)
+18. Risk management (cont'd)